drewt/scmus/README.md

 scmus - Scheme MPD Client
 =========================

-Copyright © 2014 Drew Thoreson
+Copyright © 2014-2017 Drew Thoreson

 ![screenshot of scmus](https://raw.github.com/drewt/scmus/master/screens/scmus.png "scmus - queue view")

-scmus is an MPD client written in the (Chicken) scheme programming language. scmus is quite similar to the cmus music player, with a few major differences:
+scmus is an MPD client written in the (Chicken) scheme programming language. scmus is similar to the cmus music player, with a few major differences:

 * scmus is an MPD client
-* scmus can be controlled and scripted in scheme
+* scmus can be controlled and scripted using the Scheme programming language
 * scmus is in the early stages of development